What is a Functional Behaviour Assessment?

 How do functional behaviour assessments work for individuals with disabilities or behavioural conditions?

 Behavioural conditions or disorders are patterns of behaviour that are disruptive, harmful, or inappropriate for an individual's age and developmental stage.
 These disorders often impair daily functioning and can affect a person’s ability to form relationships, succeed in school or work, and maintain overall mental health.
-For example, Oppositional Defiant, Disorder, Conduct Disorder, Intermittent Explosive Disorder and Emotionally Unstable Personality Disorder.
+For example, Oppositional Defiant Disorder, Conduct Disorder, Intermittent Explosive Disorder and Emotionally Unstable Personality Disorder.

 Individuals with disabilities are more likely to exhibit behvaiours of concern compared to the general population.
 This increased prevalence can be attributed to a variety of factors including communication difficulties, sensory processing issues, medical conditions, and social or environmental factors.
 The prevalence rates can vary widely based on the type of disability, the specific behaviours considered challenging, and the context in which these behaviours are observed.